parca-dev/parca/README.md

       --symbolizer-number-of-tries=3
                                 Number of tries to attempt to symbolize an unsybolized location
+      --debuginfo-cache-dir="/tmp"
+                                Path to directory where debuginfo is cached.
+      --debuginfo-upload-max-size=1000000000
+                                Maximum size of debuginfo upload in bytes.
+      --debuginfo-upload-max-duration=15m
+                                Maximum duration of debuginfo upload.
+      --debuginfo-uploads-signed-url
+                                Whether to use signed URLs for debuginfo uploads.
       --debuginfod-upstream-servers=https://debuginfod.elfutils.org,...
                                 Upstream debuginfod servers.
 Defaults to
                                 https://debuginfod.elfutils.org.
 It is an